Japan's biggest property developer teams up for possible Tokyo casino

 Property developer Mori Building Co Ltd, which controls land in the Odaiba area, has also been working on plans to develop a casino resort with other companies, people with knowledge of the matter said.

-A Mori Building spokesman said the company supports the move to legalize casinos and declined to comment further.
+A Mori Building spokesman said the company supports the move to legalise casinos and declined to comment further.